Reba McEntire singles discography

-The singles discography of American country music singer Reba McEntire contains 126 singles.
-They are further categorized by 100 released as a lead artist, seven as a featured artist and 19 that were issued as promotional singles.
-In addition to singles, eight unofficial singles were released and made charting positions in both the United States and Canada.
+The singles discography of American country music singer Reba McEntire contains 140 singles.
+They are further categorized by 105 released as a lead artist, seven as a featured artist and 19 that were issued as promotional singles.
+In addition to singles, nine unofficial singles were released and made charting positions in both the United States and Canada.
 After being discovered by Red Steagall, McEntire signed a recording contract with Polygram/Mercury Records in 1975.
 In 1977, she released her debut, self-titled album, which yielded four singles that low-charting entries on the Billboard Hot Country Songs survey.
 She had her first major hit as a solo artist with a remake of Patsy Cline's "Sweet Dreams" (1979).

 In the early 1980s, she had several more top ten country hits like "(You Lift Me) Up to Heaven" (1980), "Today All Over Again" (1981), "I'm Not That Lonely Yet" (1982).
-In 1983, she reached the number on spot on the Billboard country chart for the first time with the singles "Can't Even Get the Blues" and "You're the First Time I Thought About Leaving".
+In 1983, she reached the number one spot on the Billboard country chart for the first time with the singles "Can't Even Get the Blues" and "You're the First Time I Thought About Leaving".
 In 1984, McEntire switched to MCA Records where she had more creative control over her music.
 Recording in a more traditional country style, the 1984 singles "How Blue" and "Somebody Should Leave" became her next singles to reach number one.
 She followed this with a series of number one country singles in both the United States and Canada during the rest of the decade.
 The singles were "Whoever's in New England", "Little Rock", "What Am I Gonna Do About You", "The Last One to Know", "One Promise Too Late", "Love Will Find Its Way to You", "Cathy's Clown", "I Know How He Feels" and "New Fool at an Old Game".